-Counsel to the Company has prepared the following which is, as of the date hereof, a fair and accurate summary of the principal Canadian federal income tax considerations generally applicable to the acquisition, holding and disposition of Preferred Shares by certain eligible investors who acquire Preferred Shares pursuant to this Offering Memorandum.
-This summary is generally applicable to an eligible investor who, for the purposes of the Income Tax Act and at all relevant times (a) is resident in Canada, (b) deals at arm's length with and is not affiliated with the Company, and (c) holds Preferred Shares as capital property.
-Generally, the Preferred Shares will be considered to be capital property to an eligible investor provided that the eligible investor does not hold such Preferred Shares in the course of carrying on a business or as part of an adventure or concern in the nature of trade.
-An eligible investor whose Preferred Shares might not otherwise qualify as capital property may be entitled to make an irrevocable election provided by subsection 39(4) of the Income Tax Act to have the Preferred Shares (and all other "Canadian securities", as defined in the Income Tax Act) owned by such eligible investor deemed to be capital property.
-Eligible investors should consult their own tax advisors regarding whether an election under subsection 39(4) of the Income Tax Act is available and/or advisable in their particular circumstances.
+Counsel to the Company has prepared the following which is, as of the date hereof, a fair and accurate summary of the principal Canadian federal income tax considerations generally applicable to the acquisition, holding and disposition of Preferred Shares by certain shareholders who acquire Preferred Shares pursuant to this Offering Memorandum.
+This summary is generally applicable to a shareholder who, for the purposes of the Income Tax Act and at all relevant times (a) is resident in Canada, (b) deals at arm's length with and is not affiliated with the Company, and (c) holds Preferred Shares as capital property.
+Generally, the Preferred Shares will be considered to be capital property to a shareholder provided that the shareholder does not hold such Preferred Shares in the course of carrying on a business or as part of an adventure or concern in the nature of trade.
+A shareholder whose Preferred Shares might not otherwise qualify as capital property may be entitled to make an irrevocable election provided by subsection 39(4) of the Income Tax Act to have the Preferred Shares (and all other "Canadian securities", as defined in the Income Tax Act) owned by such shareholder deemed to be capital property.
+Shareholders should consult their own tax advisors regarding whether an election under subsection 39(4) of the Income Tax Act is available and/or advisable in their particular circumstances.

-This summary does not apply to an eligible investor (a) that is a "financial institution" for the purposes of the "mark-to-market" rules contained in the Income Tax Act, (b) that is a "specified financial institution" (within the meaning of the Income Tax Act), (c) that reports its "Canadian tax results" (within the meaning of the Income Tax Act) in a currency other than Canadian currency, (d) an interest in which is, or for whom a Preferred Share would be, a "tax shelter investment" within the meaning of the Income Tax Act, or (e) that enters into a "derivative forward agreement" or "synthetic disposition arrangement" (within the meaning of the Income Tax Act) in respect of Preferred Shares.
+This summary does not apply to a shareholder (a) that is a "financial institution" for the purposes of the "mark-to-market" rules contained in the Income Tax Act, (b) that is a "specified financial institution" (within the meaning of the Income Tax Act), (c) that reports its "Canadian tax results" (within the meaning of the Income Tax Act), in a currency other than Canadian currency, (d) an interest in which is, or for whom a Preferred Share would be, a "tax shelter investment" within the meaning of the Income Tax Act, or (e) that enters into a "derivative forward agreement" or "synthetic disposition arrangement" (within the meaning of the Income Tax Act) in respect of Preferred Shares.